“How can I tell if a woman is flirting or just being nice?”

 - Asking questions about how your family is doing, how work is going, or what you did last weekend, or

 - Offering to help you with a troubling project.

-If you could easily see yourself doing the same thing for any of your guy friends, chances are that she sees you as a friend.
+If you could easily see yourself doing any of these friendly gestures for any of your guy friends, chances are that she sees you as a friend.

 However, the following are all examples of indications that she could be interested in more than friendship: